Essen Minster: Later alterations

-In the eighteenth century, the church was baroquified.
+In the eighteenth century, the church was refurbished in the Baroque style.
 The tower over the crossing was replaced with a narrow flèche.
-The windows of the south side of the cathedral were widened and lost their gothic tracery.
-The steep roofs of the westwork were replaced with baroque onion domes and the bell story received a clock.
-In the interior a large part of the old interior decoration was removed and replaced, so that only a few pieces of the gothic decoration have survived, which are no longer in their proper context.
+The windows of the south side of the cathedral were widened and lost their Gothic tracery.
+The steep roofs of the westwork were replaced with Baroque onion domes and the bell storey received a clock.
+In the interior a large part of the old interior decoration was removed and replaced, so that only a few pieces of the Gothic decoration have survived, which are no longer in their proper context.

-In 1880 the fashionable view of the gothic as the uniquely German architectural style reached Essen and the baroque additions were undone, as far as possible.
-The westwork returned to its previous appearance, when Essen architect and art historian Georg Humann was able to effect its gothicisation.
-The baroque interior decoration was also removed; a side altar is now employed as the high altar of the adoration church of St. Johann Baptist in front of the Minster.
-Some saint statues are found there, others in the Cathedral Treasury Chamber.
-The decoration made to replace the baroque pieces fell victim to the Second World War, so that little of it now survives.
-During the renovation of 1880 the church also received its current roofing design and a neo-gothic flèche on the crossing.
+In 1880 the fashionable view of the Gothic as the uniquely German architectural style reached Essen and the Baroque additions were undone, as far as possible.
+The westwork returned to its previous appearance, when Essen architect and art historian Georg Humann was able to effect its restoration to the Gothis style.
+The Baroque interior decoration was also removed; a side altar is now employed as the high altar of the adoration church of St. Johann Baptist in front of the minster.
+Some saints' statues are found there, others in the cathedral treasury chamber.
+The decoration made to replace the Baroque pieces fell victim to the Second World War, so that little of it now survives.
+During the renovation of 1880 the church also received its current roofing design and a neo-Gothic flèche on the crossing.

 War damage and rebuilding

-On the night of the 5th and 6 March 1943, 442 aircraft of the Royal Air Force carried out a raid on the city of Essen, which was important to the German war effort because of the Krupp steel works.
+On the night of the 5 / 6 March 1943, 442 aircraft of the Royal Air Force carried out a raid on the city of Essen, which was important to the German war effort because of the Krupp steel works.
 In less than an hour, 137,000 incendiary bombs and 1,100 explosive bombs were dropped on the central city.
-The Minster caught fire and suffered heavy damage – the oldest parts of the building, the westwork and the crypt were less heavily damaged.
+The minster caught fire and suffered heavy damage; the oldest parts of the building, the westwork and the crypt were less heavily damaged.
 The decision to rebuild was made unanimously in the first meeting of the city council organised by them after the city's occupation by allied troops, under the communist mayor Heinz Renner.
 The war damage also enabled extensive archaeological excavations to be carried out in the church by Walter Zimmermann.
 These provided a large amount of information about the predecessors of the modern church and about the burials in the church.

 The rebuilding was begun in 1951 and proceeded apace.
-By 1952 the westwerk and the nave were usable once more and the rest of the church was rebuilt by 1958.
-Even the northside of the cloisters, which had collapsed in the nineteenth century, was repaired.
-The neo-gothic flèche from the previous century was replaced by a narrower, lightning-proof flèche, completing the modern external appearance of the church.
+By 1952 the westwork and the nave were usable once more and the rest of the church was rebuilt by 1958.
+Even the north side of the cloisters, which had collapsed in the nineteenth century, was repaired.
+The neo-Gothic flèche from the previous century was replaced by a narrower, lightning-proof flèche, completing the modern external appearance of the church.
 The completely repaired church became the seat of the newly founded Diocese of Essen in 1958.